 As part of the humanities curriculum, Studio Art I offers a unique learning experience focusing on exposure to historical and cultural traditions.
 This course introduces Fourth Form students to visual arts from around the world through cross-curricular lessons.
 While developing an appreciation for art and understanding of fundamental art principles, students work with a wide range of media like graphite, paint, charcoal, mixed media, photography and ceramics.
 Above all, this course focuses on creative problem solving, effective communication and building visual awareness.

 This course is designed for a studio experience filled with personal initiative, perseverance and solid work ethic.
 Students are encouraged to work independently, participate in critique and learn from failure.
 Building upon the idea of art as a problem-solving discipline, students develop increasingly sophisticated critical thinking skills as they study and create art.

 Students explore new visual concepts and more advanced presentations.
 Students are taught to examine their surroundings closely, analyze artwork insightfully and develop their artistic voice.
 Innovation is essential as students pursue a concentrated study of art including ceramics, painting, illustration, mixed media, and more.

 Studio Art III - IV

-Advanced Placement Studio Art is for highly motivated students who are seriously interested in the study of art; the program demands significant time, commitment to deadlines, and dedication to the quality of their work.
-Students address a very broad interpretation of 2-D issues and media.
-Students are to demonstrate mastery of elements and principles of 2-D design through any two-dimensional medium or process.
-The purpose of the course is to create and assemble artwork in a culminating portfolio, which is submitted for unbiased adjudication based on the artist’s use of the elements and principles, as well as quality of craftsmanship, variety of media, and ability to follow a theme.
+Advanced Placement Studio Art is for highly motivated students who are seriously interested in the study of art.
+The program demands significant time, commitment to deadlines and dedication to the quality of work.
+Students address a broad interpretation of two-dimensional media.
+They demonstrate mastery of the elements and principles of two-dimensional design through varied mediums.
+The purpose of the course is to create and a culminating portfolio, which is submitted for unbiased adjudication based on use of elements and principles, quality of craftsmanship, variety of media and theme.